Shikiiii/Asmodeus/README.md

-# defying-thots
+# asmodeus
-A bot made for the defying ღ thots server @ https://discord.gg/Kb6gep2
+A cool bot.